 A reminder about "use it or lose it"

-If you've visited our Learning Center, you know your FSA money is "use it or lose it."
-In other words, if you don't spend the money in the account by the end of your deadline, you forfeit the cash (though some account holders have deadline extensions, and the possible $500 rollover -- more on that later.).
+In other words, if you don't spend the money in the account by the end of your deadline, you forfeit the cash (though some account holders have deadline extensions called "grace periods", or the possible $570 rollover — more on that later.).
 This is crucial to remember if you're switching jobs, because unlike retirement accounts, you cannot roll the money into a new account.

 However, you can elect to start a new account with your new employer, even if it's within the same year.
 Note that your maximum contribution resets when you start a new job.